 In recent years, banks are getting incredibly competitive when it comes to promoting their fixed deposit products.

-Essentially fixed deposit accounts are high interest yielding savings accounts, on the condition that you lock-in that money in the account for a specific period.
+Essentially fixed deposit accounts are high yield savings accounts, on the condition that you lock in that money in the account for a specific period.
+This is an ideal option for the newbies to invest 50k.

 Previously, to be entitled to the high-interest earnings, you would have had to put your money in these types of accounts for a prolonged period, such as 5 to 10 years.